George Washington University Law School, J.D. 2008

 Beyond the Suit

-Outside of the office, Zach plays tenor saxophone in a jazz quartet in Washington, D.C. and is a regular attendee of local jazz concerts.
-He is also an avid softball and basketball player.
+Outside of the office, Zach enjoys exploring local neighborhoods, restaurants and coffee shops in and around D.C. and also enjoys traveling with his family.
+Zach also plays tenor saxophone in a jazz quartet in Washington, D.C. and is a regular attendee of local jazz concerts.
+He is also an avid Davidson Wildcats basketball fan.